Solomon Airlines

-Solomon Airlines is the national airline of Solomon Islands, based in Honiara.
+Solomon Airlines is the flag carrier of Solomon Islands, based in Honiara.

 History

 Solomon Airlines was established in 1962 as a charter airline by Laurie Crowley.
 Crowley had a charter operation in Papua New Guinea with occasional charter flights to the Solomons using a single Piper Aztec.
-As no commercial aircraft were based in the Solomon Islands, Crowley decided to start an airline and called it Megapode Airlines.
+As no commercial aircraft were based in Solomon Islands, Crowley decided to start an airline and called it Megapode Airlines.

 Papua New Guinea-based Macair purchased Megapode in 1968, and changed the airline's name to Solomon Islands Airways, with the acronym of SOLAIR, and changed the operation from a charter airline to a regular schedule.
 Under Macair, SOLAIR served the island of Bougainville, Papua New Guinea, with two De Havilland Doves and two Beechcraft Barons.

-In 1975, Macair (including its SOLAIR subsidiary) were bought by Talair, and in 1976, the airline received two Beechcraft Queen Air 80 airplanes.
-At the time, Solomon Islands Government bought 49 percent of the airline's shares and with rights to purchase the remaining 51 percent by the next five years.
+In 1975, Macair (including its SOLAIR subsidiary) were bought by Dennis Buchanan, owner of Talair in Papua New Guinea, and in 1976, the airline received two Beechcraft Queen Air 80 airplanes.
+At the time, the Solomon Islands Government bought 49 percent of the airline's shares and with rights to purchase the remaining 51 percent by the next five years.

 For the next five years, growth was slow but steady.
 A brand new Fairchild Swearingen Metroliner was bought, and services were established to Vanuatu.

 In 1984 the Government decided to purchase all of the airline's remaining shares, and two De Havilland Canada DHC-6 Twin Otters and one Embraer EMB 110 Bandeirante were leased from Talair.
 Soon after full Government take-over, the three leased planes were returned.
 In 1987, the sale of the airline and its assets Pacific Car Rental (a subsidiary of Avis) and the tour company Hunts of the Pacific, were completed.

 The new ownership was met with skepticism and distrust by airline workers, and many trained personnel left the company, including some on the managerial level.
 The government was faced with the task of rebuilding the airline, and it started doing so by investing 2 million dollars to buy two DHC-6-300 Twin Otters.
 Soon, a new livery was introduced, and the name was changed to "Solomon Airlines" officially.